 Name of companies Principal activities Place of incorporation and business Effective equity held by the Company Cost of investment

-2024 2023 2024 2023
+2025 2024 2025 2024

 Held by the Company % % S\$ S\$

 Ramco Systems Macau Limited Implementation of software and Macau

-information technology consultancy - ~ - -
+information technology consultancy - - - -

 The subsidiary was incorporated on 3 May 2019.
-No allotment of shares was made and no assets and liabilities incurred since incorporation.
+No allotment of shares was made.
+The Company has the intention to close this subsidiary in the following financial year.